Turkey/Greece

 Morning:

-Set out from the hotel for our field trip to Corinth and Nafplio led by the GL.
+Set out from the hotel for our field trip to the heart of Peloponnese, the historic city of Nafplio led by the GL.
 Ride on our private motorcoach to the Corinth Canal where we will see the imposing construction of the 1880, connecting the Ionian to the Aegean Sea.
-Comfort stop before continuing to the area of ancient Corinth.
-There, we’ll visit the home of a family of olive oil producers who will take us to the family’s grove in order to present the cultivation, production and bottling of their awarded single varietal extra virgin olive oil, from the tree… to the bottle!
-The local experts will introduce us to the culture of olive oil through an amazing olive oil tasting.
-We’ll then proceed to Nafplio via the wine region of Nemea, known as the Greek Bordeaux.
-Upon arrival to Nafplio we’ll proceed for a cooking class led by an expert chef.
+Comfort stop at the Corinth Canal before continuing to the area of Epidaurus.
+Then, we’ll visit an awarded olive Estate and its olive groves where the olive oil experts will explain every step of the process: from harvesting and processing to bottling and storing.
+We’ll learn about the annual cycle of the olive tree and gain valuable knowledge about the “Yellow Gold” produced in this family-owned olive-oil factory.
+We’ll conclude with an olive oil tasting guided by the local experts.
+We’ll then proceed to Nafplio for a cooking class led by an expert chef.

 Lunch: